meridj/memory/README.md

 A _web browser_ will open at : http://localhost:8080

-**memory games** is hosted here : https://gracious-meitner-a15f62.netlify.com/.
+**memory** is hosted here : https://gracious-meitner-a15f62.netlify.com/.

 # Rules